Leeuwarden Air Base

 Training for missions

-F-16s use Leeuwarden Air Base to train for missions all over the world, focusing on attacking ground targets and providing air defence.
-The training exercises are often conducted above the North Sea and the Vliehors training area on the island of Vlieland.
+From Leeuwarden, F-35 crews train to conduct missions anywhere in the world.
+They focus on attacking ground targets and providing air defence.
+The training exercises are often conducted over the North Sea and the Vliehors training area on the island of Vlieland.
 They are also regularly conducted abroad.